 61. What should you do if PaO2 is high?

-62. What does it mean to add Pressure support?
+62. What does it mean to add pressure support?

 Pressure support helps to overcome the resistance of the circuit tubing during spontaneous breathing.
 Pressure support helps spontaneous breathing patients accomplish larger tidal volumes.
 It also helps to wean patient and keep their tidal volume above 5 mL/kg.